-For The Naked I propose three young artists who best represent what Estonian contemporary art is about in 2013.
+For the Alternative Art Guide I propose three young artists who best represent what Estonian contemporary art is about in 2013.
 All three artists work with installation in most different ways.
 Their work stands out in Estonian contemporary art field for extraordinary visual poetics and games, and for imagining alternative ways of approaching issues of everyday life and politics.
 All these artists are more or less concerned with the dialectics of post-Soviet and Western world by proposing visual imaginaries of one or the other.
 However, their biggest strength is in imagining realities that are neither nostalgic nor futuristic but are looking for ways to describe contemporary state.

 Jaanus Samma has worked with the topic of hidden gay histories in Soviet Estonia, with queer aesthetics and subculture.
 He always works in various media at the time.
 His recent work involves a booklet with DVD video-compilation Applied Arts For a Gay Club (2010), which focuses on the gay club culture in Eastern Europe and suggests starting rural gay clubs in Estonian countryside barns for which the videos of hard-working men who sickle the lawn, saw a log, milk the cow etc. In addition to that he has started making sweaters with patterns of Estonian streetart with allusions to sexuality.
 He has found the graffities, located them, made them into patterns and let other people to knit these for him.
 There are only four sweaters available yet, but the project is still in progress.